• Skip to primary navigation

 • It’s hearty and filling.
 The perfect way to start the day or serve it for dinner.

-• Perfect for serving to guests, on holidays or making while camping.
+• Perfect for serving to guests on holidays or for making while camping.
 It’s so versatile and easy to make.

 sausage breakfast casserole on spoon

-• Sausage – We grilled the sausage links and then cut them up and mixed them in, but you could also use ground sausage and fry it then mix it in.
+• Sausage – We grilled the sausage links and then cut them up and mixed them in.
+You could also use ground pork sausage and fry it before mixing it in.

 • Hash browns – Make sure these are thawed.

 • Marble jack cheese – It’s best to buy a block and shred it yourself for the ultimate melty cheese.
-You could also use cheddar cheese or even pepper jack to give it a kick.
+You could also use cheddar cheese, mozzarella or even pepper jack to give it a kick.

-• Yellow onion – Grab the frozen diced onions and save yourself from chopping them.
+• Yellow onion – Grab frozen diced onions and save yourself from chopping them.

-• Tin foil pan – Using a disposable pan saves you clean up and we like to use those on our grill so it doesn’t ruin our good pans.
+• Tin foil pan – Using a disposable casserole dish saves you clean up plus we like to use them on our grill so it doesn’t ruin our good pans.

-5. Spread out hash browns on bottom of pan.
-Top with sausage pieces.
+6. Spread out hash browns on bottom of pan and top with sausage pieces.

-7. Pour over sausage and hash browns.
-Top with remaining 1/2 c. of cheese.
+7. Pour egg mixture over sausage and hash browns.
+Top with remaining 1/2 cup of shredded cheese.

-8. Grill over indirect heat for 45 minutes.
+8. Grill uncovered over indirect heat for 45 minutes.

 Collage of 6 photos showing how to make Sausage Breakfast Casserole